-Federal Acquisition Regulations (FAR), and any other applicable laws and regulations, as appropriate.

-- 4. Provide appropriate personnel, training, equipment, supplies and other resources as required to prepare DoD personnel for the following wildland fire suppression duties: - a.
-Modular Airborne Fire Fighting System (MAFFS) annual certification. - Ground fire fighting and overhead support personnel training prior to assignment to a fire. - Rotary-wing aircrews and support personnel training for external load water bucket operations prior to utilization on a fire. - d.
-Communications training in the use of the NIFC radios, if installed and certified for the designated DoD aircraft. - Aircrew training with civilian fire managers on-board aircraft during flight operations. - Reimburse DoD for the actual costs of the goods and services (e.g. personnel, equipment, aircraft, supplies and fire protection services) provided in wildland fire management operations. - a.
+- 1. Submit initial requests for DoD support through the DoD Executive Secretariat.
+All subsequent requests will be submitted through the Defense Coordinating Officer (DCO), once a DCO is assigned to the NMAC. - 2.
+Provide to DoD an appropriate funding agreement and ordering document referencing this Agreement.
+The document will describe the DoD capabilities requested, when and where the resources are needed, an estimate of the length of time the resources are required, agency fund code(s), billing instructions, and acquisition authority.
+The Forest Service will ensure that funds are available to reimburse DoD for goods and services provided, and that the request is in the best interest of the government. - 3.
+Ensure that requests for utilization of DoD aviation or other assets will be reviewed and comply with the Economy Act of June 30, 1932, as amended (31 U.S.C. §§ 1535, 1536), the Federal Acquisition Regulations (FAR), and any other applicable laws and regulations, as appropriate. - 4.
+Provide appropriate personnel, training, equipment, supplies, and other resources as required to prepare DoD personnel for the following wildland fire suppression duties: - a.
+Modular Airborne Fire Fighting System (MAFFS) annual certification. - b.
+Ground firefighting and overhead support personnel training prior to assignment to a fire. - c.
+Rotary-wing aircrews and support personnel training for external load water bucket operations prior to utilization on a fire. - d.
+Communications training in the use of the National Interagency Incident Communications Division radios, if installed and certified for the designated DoD aircraft. - e.
+Aircrew training with civilian fire managers on-board aircraft during flight operations. - 5.
+Reimburse DoD for the actual costs of the goods and services (e.g., personnel, equipment, aircraft, supplies, and fire protection services) provided in wildland fire management operations. - a.
 Actual costs include all direct costs attributable to providing such goods or services.
-Actual costs also include indirect costs (overhead) if the personnel, equipment, aircraft, supplies and fire protection services are provided for the benefit of the DOI or USDA. - b.
-Reimbursement will be in accordance with DoD Financial Management Regulation (FMR) DoD 7000.14-R, as amended.
-A summarization of the rules for determining the reimbursable amounts to be collected by DoD Components are found in the FMR in Volume 11A, Chapter 1, addendum 1, addendum 2 and any subsequent related addenda. - Transfer of funds will be made directly to the appropriate DoD Component via the Intragovernmental Paying and Collection (IPAC) System. - 6.
-Provide a summary by agreement number of the cumulative DoD approved billings, DoD reimbursements, and an estimate of the outstanding billings based on DoD obligation estimates by DoD Components for the prior calendar year by February 15 of each calendar year.
+Actual costs also include indirect costs (overhead) if the personnel, equipment, aircraft, supplies, and fire protection services are provided for the benefit of requesters. - b.
+Reimbursement will be in accordance with DoD Financial Management Regulation (FMR) DoD 7000.14-R. A summary of the rules for determining the reimbursable amounts to be collected by DoD Components is found in the FMR in Volume 11A, Chapter 1, addendum 1, addendum 2, and any subsequent related addenda. - c.
+Transfer of funds will be made directly to the appropriate DoD Component via the Intragovernmental Paying and Collection (IPAC) System.

+6. Provide a summary, by agreement number, of the cumulative DoD approved billings, DoD reimbursements, and an estimate of the outstanding billings based on DoD obligation estimates by DoD Components for the prior calendar year by February 15 of each calendar year.